Romance Tropes: The Heartbeat of a Genre

 Last word on romance tropes

 As with anything, the more you read a certain genre, the better you’ll be equipped to write it.
 There might be a specific subgenre that appeals to you, whether it’s contemporary, regency, or fantasy romance.
-Subgenres often have their own specific tropes too, but there are ones–like many of those listed above–that are universal across romance.
+Subgenres often have their own specific tropes too, but there are ones–like many of those listed above–that are universal across the romance genre.

 If you’re using Dabble to draft your story, it is easy to track your tropes using notes and the Plot Grid.
 You can color code the specific tropes within your book’s scenes to ensure you’re working them throughout your narrative.
 (Don’t overdo it of course, but sprinkle that tropey goodness with a free hand.)